 After arriving in what is now Salem, Massachusetts, the Bradstreet family moved around several times until finally settling in North Andover.

 Despite poor health, she had eight children in 10 years, all of whom lived to adulthood.
 In addition to her various other duties, Anne wrote poetry.

 Her first collection and the only one published during her lifetime was “The Tenth Muse Lately Sprung Up in America.”
 Published in 1650 in London, it was popular both in America and Britain.

 Most of her poems centered around family, nature, faith in God and eternity.

 Two of her most popular poems were published after her death: “To My Dear and Loving Husband” and “Upon the Burning of Our House, July 10th, 1666.”

 Anne had deep love for her husband and wrote in the poem: “If ever two were one, then surely we/ If ever man were loved by wife, then thee.”
 The last line speaks of eternity: “That when we live no more, we may live ever.”

 True hope, treasure

 Her personal library contained more than 800 books.
-When her home burned she wrote, “Upon the Burning of Our House.”
-She lost many earthly items but kept her faith: “And when I could no longer look/ I blest His grace that gave and took/ The world no longer let me love/ My hope, and treasure lies above.”
+When her home burned, she lost many earthly items but kept her faith: “And when I could no longer look/ I blest His grace that gave and took/ The world no longer let me love/ My hope, and treasure lies above.”

-The Bradstreet Gate at Harvard and the Anne Bradstreet Early Childhood Center in North Andover are named for the first poet in America.
+The Bradstreet Gate at Harvard and the Anne Bradstreet Early Childhood Center in North Andover are named in her honor.